William L. Sharkey: Career

 In 1825, Sharkey moved to Vicksburg, where he formed a law partnership with John I. Guion.
 He was later elected for two terms in the Mississippi House of Representatives, where he served from 1828 to 1829.
 He served as the Speaker of the House in 1829.

 He served briefly in 1832 as a circuit court judge before being elected to the High Court of Errors and Appeals of Mississippi (today the Supreme Court of Mississippi), where he sat as a justice for 18 years until his resignation on October 1, 1850.
 In his role as Chief Justice, he ruled in 1838 in the case Hinds v.
 Brazealle, a freedom suit, that a manumission granted by a Mississippi man during a stay in the free state of Ohio to his enslaved common law wife and their child was null and void under Mississippi state law as he had not obtained permission from the Mississippi state legislature for said manumission.
 Consequently, Brazealle's testament was also rendered unenforceable as he had left his entire estate to his son, John Munroe Brazealle, and according to Sharkey's ruling John Munroe Brazealle was still a slave and thus ineligible to hold property under Mississippi law.

 Sharkey was appointed Secretary of War by then-President Millard Fillmore; however, he declined the position.
 He did accept a diplomatic appointment, and from 1851 to 1854, he served as US Consul in Havana, Cuba.
 While he was serving as Consul, he swore in William R. King as Vice President of the United States on March 24, 1853.
 This, which was permitted by a special Act of Congress passed on March 2, was, to date, the only occasion that an American vice presidential oath of office or presidential oath of office has been administered on foreign soil.
 King, who was suffering from tuberculosis, would die on April 18 two days after he arrived at his home in Alabama.

 A member of the Whig Party, Sharkey was vehemently opposed to the secession of Mississippi in 1861.
 Throughout the Civil War, he remained a staunch Southern Unionist and, according to one source, was "tolerated by his Confederate neighbors only because of his towering reputation as a jurist."

 Governor Charles Clark appointed him in 1865 as a commissioner (along with William Yerger) to confer on behalf of the state with President Andrew Johnson.
 On June 13, 1865, Johnson appointed Sharkey the state's provisional governor.
 Sharkey left office with the election of Benjamin G. Humphreys in October.

-He was elected Senator in 1865 but was denied his seat by Congress.